sitebay/docs/articles/products/platform/billing/_index.md

 published: 2024-04-25
 modified: 2024-04-20
 modified_by:
-  name: Site Bay
+  name: SiteBay
 tags: ["sitebay platform"]
 ---

-Site Bay strives to provide transparent and uncomplicated pricing structures and billing policies.
+SiteBay strives to provide transparent and uncomplicated pricing structures and billing policies.
 As a supplement to our [Pricing](https://www.sitebay.org/pricing/) page, read through this guide to understand how we bill for services and how you can pay for these services.
-For instructions on how to manage your billing in the My Site Bay, see the [Manage Billing in My Site Bay](/docs/products/platform/billing/guides/) guide.
+For instructions on how to manage your billing in the My SiteBay, see the [Manage Billing in My SiteBay](/docs/products/platform/billing/guides/) guide.
 If you have a question that isn't answered in either of these guides, don't hesitate to [contact Support](https://www.sitebay.org/docs/).

 ## Understand How Billing Works